fullstack-development/donat-pool-offchain/README.md

   ```
 2. Ogmios-Datum-Cache

 After building project dependencies you have built binary file for Ogmios-Datum-Cache.
 You may find in in the nix/store/.. folder.
-Alternatively you may clone the [Ogmios-Datum-Cache](https://github.com/mlabs-haskell/ogmios-datum-cache) repo and build the binary file by yourself with the `cabal install` command.
+Alternatively you may clone the [Ogmios-Datum-Cache](https://github.com/mlabs-haskell/ogmios-datum-cache) repo and build the binary file by yourself with the `cabal install` command (make sure to call `nix-shell` or `nix develop` first).
 After you have the binary for Ogmios-Datum-Cache you may run the server with the following command:

 ```
 ogmios-datum-cache \